 Yes.
 The Scholarly Communication Program will make information on what articles have been supported available by request and through occasional news notes.
 Dartmouth contributes data to the Open Access Funds in Action report from SPARC.

-For information or assistance, contact:
+For information or assistance please email: